Netherlands in the Junior Eurovision Song Contest 2016

-The Netherlands participated in the Junior Eurovision Song Contest 2016 which took place in Valletta, Malta on 20 November 2016.
+The Netherlands was represented at the Junior Eurovision Song Contest 2016 which took place in Valletta, Malta on 20 November 2016.
 The Dutch broadcaster AVROTROS, was responsible for the organisation of their representative at the contest.
-The band, Kisses, a trio consisting of three girls: Kymora, Stefania and Sterre, were chosen internally by the Dutch broadcaster on 27 May 2016.
+The band Kisses, a trio consisting of three girls: Kymora, Stefania and Sterre, were chosen internally by the Dutch broadcaster on 27 May 2016.
 Kisses performed their song "Kisses and Dancin'".

 Background

 Prior to the 2016 Contest, the Netherlands had participated in the Junior Eurovision Song Contest thirteen times since its first entry in 2003.
 The Netherlands has won the contest on one occasion: in 2009 with the song "Click Clack" performed by Ralf Mackenbach.
 In 2015 the Netherlands placed 15th out of 17 entries with the song "Million Lights" performed by Shalisa.

 Before Junior Eurovision

-On 27 May 2016, the Dutch girl group, consisting of Kymora, Stefania and Sterre was internally selected to represent the Netherlands at the 2016 contest in Valletta, Malta by AVROTROS among 29 young artists and 8 finalists after two auditions, held on May 21 and 22.
-Their song for the contest, "Kisses and dancin'", was presented on 1 October 2016.
+On 27 May 2016, the Dutch girl group Kisses, consisting of Kymora, Stefania and Sterre was internally selected to represent the Netherlands at the 2016 contest in Valletta, Malta by AVROTROS among 29 young artists and 8 finalists after two auditions, held on 21 and 22 May.
+Their song for the contest, "Kisses and Dancin'", was presented on 1 October 2016.
 The song was composed and written by Joost Griffioen, Stas Swaczyna and Hansen Tomas.
 Kisses consisted of three members: Stefania, Kymora and Sterre.
 Kymora Sade (born 6 June 2004) grew up speaking two languages, German and Dutch, because her mother is German.
 Stefania Liberakakis (born 17 December 2002) is from an originally Greek family that settled in Utrecht, and grew up speaking both Dutch and Greek.
 Before she auditioned for Junior Songfestival, she competed in The Voice Kids and sang in the Dutch children's choir Kinderen voor Kinderen alongside fellow Kisses member Sterre.
 They performed twice for the royal family as part of this choir.
 Sterre Koning (born 23 January 2003) had experience as a singer and as an actress in TV commercials.
 She was part of JEANS TeenZ, a group of teens that performed in theatres.